<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=537281&amp;fmt=gif">

 This mission-driven willingness to reinvent the wheel is the rocket fuel behind Sweetgreen’s trajectory so far.
 Focusing on what its leadership calls building “intimacy at scale,” the company is constantly finding ways to re-engineer every aspect of the operation, with the aim of better connecting with an evolving customer.
 In recent years, this has meant a complete shift in how they were managing the business.

-Rather than perpetuate this way of doing things, Sweetgreen adopted a customer-centric model of internal measurement, based on meaningful data analysis.
+Rather than perpetuate this way of doing things, Sweetgreen adopted a customer-centric model of internal measurement based on meaningful data analysis.
 This new framework involves monitoring how much customers spend over certain periods of time, as well as the frequency in which they interact with the brand over multiple channels, while also measuring satisfaction levels.

-“When you take care of your customer and really understand and have a direct connection with who they are, you can make decisions in real-time,” Ru said.
+“When you take care of your customers and really understand and have a direct connection with who they are, you can make decisions in real-time,” Ru said.
 “Make sure that you’re measuring the right things in your businesses.
 Things are changing, and technology is really disrupting a lot of the things we do in the restaurant space.”

 sweetgreen opening store